 Compliance and enforcement are critical components of the diverse work that NRE Tas undertakes.

-NRE Tas has 12 Divisions that along with four Ministers are responsible for the implementation of almost 100 pieces of primary legislation.
+NRE Tas has four Divisions that along with five Ministers are responsible for the implementation of almost 100 pieces of primary legislation.
 This means our work in delivering compliance and enforcement is broad: from conducting audits for food safety, issuing permits for browsing wildlife management, issuing leases and licences for Crown land, issuing infringement notices for littering, and to preparing files to support court prosecutions, for example under Aboriginal heritage legislation.